HAT representative

 HAT group pic

-How to Join
+How to Join HAT

-An individual interested in joining HAT can do so by visiting the associations website or contacting the association directly via email or phone.
+An individual interested in joining HAT can do so by visiting the association's website or contacting the association directly via email or phone.
 Membership application forms are available online, and once submitted, the applicant will receive confirmation within a week.

 Membership Types and Fees